micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 ## Next Steps

-For now our hosted offering is invite only.
-We want to ensure the experience provided to every developer and team is a reliable one.
-Our goal is really not just to deliver PaaS 3.0 but to become the platform team for developers everywhere.

 You can use the Micro 3.O as a self-hosted open source solution locally, on a VPS or managed kubernetes, whatever works for you.
+Our goal is to facilitate a vastly superior developer experience for building services in the Cloud.
 Come join [Discord](https://discord.gg/hbmJEct) or [Slack](https://slack.m3o.com) to chat more about it.
+And lastly head to to [m3o.com](https://m3o.com) if you're tired of the way you're building software for today and want to learn of a better way that's going to make you 10x more productive.

 <br>
 _Written by Asim Aslam_